Xetibo/ReSet-Doc/sections/conclusion.typ

 @ApplicationBinaryInterfaceABI, this means that plugin developers are limited to the Rust programming language.
 On top of this, any change in the compiler version might break the compatibility of a plugin.
-While this can also occur with major changes to the ABI conversion, it is at least decoupled from the compiler itself.\
+While this can also occur with major changes to the API conversion, it is at least decoupled from the compiler itself.\
-For this limitation, further work could implement ABI stability with the ABI stable crate in order to provide a C-compatible layer, which can then be used by any programming language.
+For this limitation, further work could implement ABI stability with the ABI stable crate in order to provide a C-compatible layer, which can then be used by any programming language. @stable_abi_crate
 // TODO: reference abi stable

 #subsubsection("ReSet Leftovers")